-After September 28, 2018, students without emergency information may not be permitted to attend school or school events.
+Students without emergency information may not be permitted to attend school or school events.
 All absences that are due to failure to turn in emergency information will result in unexcused absences.

 Students with specific health care needs should deliver written notice about such needs, along with physician documentation, to the Attendance office.